lbryio/lbry.com/posts/faq/claimtrie-implementation.md

 4. *Claim Id* : A unique ID used to identify the bid.

 There are also three different bid types : claim, update, and support.

 1. *Claim*: A claim represent new bids for a name.
 If a user want to make a claim to a brand new name, or submit a competing claim to an existing name, this bid type is used.
 2. *Support*: A support adds to the total quantity of credits assigned to any bid by referring to a bid's Claim Id.
 A support bid can be made by anyone on any bid.
 It does not have its own Value or its own Claim Id, but it does contain the Claim Id of the bid that it is supporting.
-3. *Update*:  An update modifies the value and the quantity for a pre-existing claim without changing the Claim Id or the name that it is bidding on.
+3. *Update*:  An update can modify the value and the quantity for a pre-existing claim without changing the Claim Id or the name that it is bidding on.
 Since the Claim Id of the original bid is not changed, an updated bid will still retain all the supports attached to the original bid.

 ## ClaimTrie Bid States